domZippilli/gcsfast/README.md

 ## Status

-This software is offered on an _EXPERIMENTAL_ basis, and only guaranteed to demonstrate concepts -- NOT to act as production data transfer software.
+This software is offered on an _"AS IS", EXPERIMENTAL_ basis, and only guaranteed to demonstrate concepts -- NOT to act as production data transfer software.
 Any and all usage of it is at your sole discretion.
 Any costs or damages resulting from its use are the sole responsibility of the user.
-You are advised to read and understand all source code in this software before using it.
+You are advised to read and understand all source code in this software before using it for any reason.

+---

 ## Step-by-step installation for Ubuntu 18.04 LTS in GCP